shopwareArchive/SwagConnect/README.md

 ### Importing images
 Images can be directly imported whenever a new product is transfered to the shop.
-This will, however, massively slow down the actual import.
-Bepado will automatically register a CronJob so images can automatically imported via the default shopware cronjob.
+This will, however, massively slow down the actual import. shopware Connect will automatically register a CronJob so images can automatically imported via the default shopware cronjob.
 In order to test this, you can just call http://www.your-shop.com/backend/cron.

 ### Prices